 This gives kids a solid understanding of our language system and helps them to quickly determine the vowel sound in each syllable.
 Ultimately, it helps lead children to better decoding and spelling skills and equips young readers for success.

 Follow a systemic plan for teaching phonics skills in order to introduce syllables (I use Recipe for Reading).
-Ideally, teaching closed and open syllables should begin at the beginning of first grade.
+Ideally, teaching closed and open syllables should begin at the end of kindergarten (when teaching CVC words) and continue on through 3rd grade.

-The progression should continue with magic e, vowel teams, r-controlled, and consonant+le throughout first and continued into second grade.
+The progression should continue with magic e vowel teams, r-controlled, and consonant+le throughout first and continued into second grade and third grade.
 If you work with older students, you can quickly cover these syllable types and provide intervention as needed based on the deficits you assess.

 Examples of Syllable Types